The Importance of a Pre-Purchase Car Inspection

 - Test drive

-- Computer system readiness monitor check
+- Computer system readiness monitors

-- Dash warning light inspection and bulb check
+- Dash warning light and bulbs

 - Steering linkage